fmadore/IWAC-overview/README.md

 - Tooltips showing count and percentage information
 - Summary statistics showing total items and language count
 - Responsive design that adapts to container size

+### Index Distribution

+The Index Distribution visualization uses a bar chart to show how index items (with type "Notice d'autorité") are distributed across different categories.

+Features:
+- Interactive bar chart with hover effects and animations
+- Filtering for items of type "Notice d'autorité"
+- Categories determined by the "item_set_title" field
+- Color-coded bars for easy distinction between categories
+- Tooltips showing detailed information on hover
+- Rotated x-axis labels for better readability of category names
+- Top 5 categories summary with percentage breakdown
+- Statistics panel showing total index items and number of categories
+- Responsive design that adapts to different screen sizes

 ## Creating New Visualizations